gabrieldinse/NeatEngine/README.md

 - Entity Component System (ECS) with basic components and systems.
 - Event System.
 - Math Library (Vectors, Matrices, Quaternions).
-- Scene Management with basic serialization support.
+- Scene Management with serialization support using reflection.
 - 2D Physics.
 - Profiling System.
+- Some Game Examples (more to come).

+## Supported Platforms
+- Linux (tested on Ubuntu 24.04)
+- Windows (tested on Windows 11)

 ## Prerequisites